prettier/prettier/docs/options.md

 ## Align ternary lines

-Keep default alignment of ternary expression lines, which is in conflict with "Standard JS" formatting in case of certain nested ternary expressions.
+Keep or disable default alignment of ternary expression lines, which may be in conflict with "Standard JS" formatting in certain nested ternary cases.

 Valid options: